isabella232/acp-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 * Fixed a bug that caused Assurance to not connect to a session if your iOS app's `info.plist` contains a property of type `date`.

 Note: This release pertains to Assurance mobile extension that works with ACPCore

-## April 1, 2022

-### iOS AEPEdgeIdentity 1.0.1

-* Synchronized updates and reads on the Identity for Edge Network shared state to avoid any race conditions.

-### Adobe Experience Platform Edge Network tag extension v1.1.9

-* UI updates for the Datastream configuration section to enable the sandbox aware datastreams support.
-If more than one sandbox is used, a sandbox picker is displayed to allow for datastreams selection across sandboxes.

-* Auto-complete in the UI for default third party domain based on company name for Edge Network data collection.
-The domain configuration is now required, while existing configurations will continue to use the default edge.adobedc.net domain.

-### Adobe Journey Optimizer tag extension v0.0.16

-* UI updates to support the new datastream selections in the AEP Edge Network extension.

-## March 31, 2022

-### iOS AEPAnalytics 3.0.4

-* Fixed `getTrackingIdentifier` and `getVisitorIdentifier` APIs to `return nil` instead of `AEPError.unexpected` error when AID/VID values are not found in persistence.

 ## March 30, 2022